yuvaldori/gigaspaces-wiki-jekyll/xap100/step-2---enabling-http-session-failover-and-fault-tolerance.markdown

 {% endgcloak %}

-1. Now let's verify that the application works as expected.
+Step 9.
+Now let's verify that the application works as expected.
 Assuming Apache runs on your local machine on port 80, open you web browser and point it to `http://localhost/HttpSession/`.
 You should see the application's welcome page.
 Another way to verify this is point your web browser to `http://localhost/balancer`.
 You should see the summary screen of Apache's load balancing module.
 In this screen you should see listed the two running web containers.

 {% togglecloak id=lb-welcome %} **Click to view screenshots...**{% endtogglecloak %}
 {% gcloak lb-welcome %}
 ![lb-summary2.jpg](/attachment_files/lb-summary2.jpg)
 {% endgcloak %}

-1. Type in one or two session attributes by filling out the "Field" and "Value" text boxes and clicking submit.
+Step 10.
+Type in one or two session attributes by filling out the "Field" and "Value" text boxes and clicking submit.
 You should see them above the text boxes.
 This means they were written to the http session.

 ## Demonstrating Failover & Self Healing

 Now let's deliberately terminate one of the GSCs on which the application is deployed:

-1. Locate one of the GSCs on which a request was received.
+Step 1.
+Locate one of the GSCs on which a request was received.
 To do that, check the console of the running GSCs and find the one that has shows the following output one or more times at the bottom:

 {% highlight java %}
 ********** Got Request **********
 {% endhighlight %}

-1. Next, **terminate the process of the GSC you located**.
+Step 2.
+Next, **terminate the process of the GSC you located**.
 Quickly switch to the GigaSpaces user interface - you will see that this GSC has disappeared.
 You will also see that the application and space instances which ran on the terminated GSC are re-instantiated on one of the existing GSCs.
 So in effect, **the application self-healed itself** so that all components are still running!

-1. The load balancer agent will pick up the change in runtime state, and will update the apache load balancer (this may take a few seconds).
+Step 3.
+The load balancer agent will pick up the change in runtime state, and will update the apache load balancer (this may take a few seconds).
 You can now refresh the page in your web browser and see the session attributes you entered before still appear on the screen, and **everything still works as before.**

 # What's Next?